lnxchk/chefdk-fundamentals/scene_06.md

 As we start to define our infrastructure as code we also need to start thinking about testing it.

+This is all too common a story that happens when delivering deployment scripts to production after they were only executed on a team member's workstation or in an integration environment.
+Essentially every platform except the ones running in production.

-How could we solve a problem like this?
+So how could we solve a problem like this?

 -